tmolitor-stud-tu/mod_push_appserver/README.md

 - **origin**
   Prosody session the stanza came from (typically an s2s session).
 - **settings**
-  The registered push settings available at `/push_appserver/v1/settings/<device uuid>` HTTP endpoint.
+  The registered push settings available at the `/push_appserver/v1/settings/<device uuid>` HTTP endpoint.
 - **stanza**
   The incoming push stanza (see [XEP-0357][1] for more information).